Orchestrating a forecasting pipeline with Bedrock AgentCore and SageMaker

 Boto3 --> Endpoint

-The orchestrator is built using AWS Bedrock AgentCore (packaged via the Strands library).
-The agent has access to 16 specialized tools ranging from statistical analysis to SageMaker deployment commands.
+The orchestrator is built on AWS Bedrock AgentCore, packaged via the Strands library, and holds 16 specialized tools ranging from statistical analysis to SageMaker deployment commands.
+In agent.py the agent is initialized with plain Python tool references:

 from strands import Agent